jameholme/GNAAT/README.md

 ## Assumptions:
 * This tool assumes your AWS ACL Rule 100 is the default allow-all rule that comes stock with most VPCs.
+* It also assumes you have some VPC Flow Logs in a S3 Bucket somewhere.

 ## To-do:
 * Start using Boto3 like a normal person.